Rural Wisdom: Do your best at any job, and if you canít or wonít, donít agree to take the job.

 GROW Nebraska CEO works to preserve rural lifestyle through global opportunities

-Janell Anderson Ehrke left the tiny town of Holbrook, Neb., for the city life, graduating from the University of Nebraska-Lincoln and then working in Kansas City where she sold securities.
+Janell Anderson Ehrke left a tiny town in Nebraska for the city life, graduating from the University of Nebraska-Lincoln and then working in Kansas City where she sold securities.
 But when her family asked her to come back to expand the family’s cattle business, she returned and found a new career where she has now helped hundreds of Nebraska entrepreneurs.

 As CEO of GROW Nebraska, Janell works every day with the people who make Nebraska great, entrepreneurs who aren’t afraid to try something new to prove that you can live in a rural area and still have plenty of opportunities.
 It was Janell’s own childhood, filled with 4-H projects and speaking demonstrations, that gave her the courage to start GROW Nebraska after hearing about a similar project in Kentucky.

 Spring is right around the corner, but we are taking one last moment to pay homage to winter.
 It can be cold, it can be dark, it can be dreary.
 But it also can be spectacular.
 Breath-taking.
 Amazing.

 That’s what we have collected in this month’s photo essay.
 The best of Nebraska winters.
 The snow may be almost gone, but you can capture its magic one last time before we fling the doors open wide to welcome spring.

 Four years ago, Harlan County started the White Pelican Homecoming Celebration.
 This month, they are premiering “Pelican Frolics,” a work honoring the American White Pelican spring migration by combining chamber music and modern dance.
 The piece will be performed March 29 in Alma.

 Central Nebraska Public Power & Irrigation District - Part One

 Water - Nature's Ace

 by Betty Sayers